DavidScales/testing-goat/README.md

   > It has the side benefit of testing your automated deploy scripts.

+* Jenkins is logging tests in UTC time
+  * I [changed the CI server's time](https://www.thegeekstuff.com/2010/09/change-timezone-in-linux/) to PST, but I may have to do something more specific for Jenkins

+## Chapter 25: The Page Pattern

+This chapter implements an FT for sharing lists via email.
+The unit tests and application code are left as an exercise to the reader.
+From my commit message:

+    feat: list sharing

+    This commit
+    * updates list.html to show the list owner & emails that the list is shared with
+    * updates my_lists.html to include lists shared with me
+    * updates list.html to have input for sharing list with other users by email address (user must exist)
+    * adds integrated view test (ShareListIntegratedTest) for list sharing
+    * adds sharing url & view (share_list)
+    * adds an "owner" relationship to List model

+* The main concept in this chapter is [Page Pattern](https://www.seleniumhq.org/docs/06_test_design_considerations.jsp#page-object-design-pattern) for FT's.

+In this pattern, pages and the various things that they can do are abstracted into classes.
+Seems like a solid idea.

+> The idea behind the Page pattern is that it should capture all the information about a particular page in your site, so that if, later, you want to go and make changes to that page—​even just simple tweaks to its HTML layout, for example—​you have a single place to go to adjust your functional tests, rather than having to dig through dozens of FTs

+See `list_page.py` & `my_lists_page.py` for examples of "Pages", and `test_sharing.py` for an example of thier use in tests.

+TODO: consider refactoring other FT's to use the Page pattern

+* We also use the [unittest.TestCase.addCleanup](https://docs.python.org/3/library/unittest.html#unittest.TestCase.addCleanup) (see `test_sharing.py`).

+> alternative to the `tearDown` function as a way of cleaning up resources used during the test.
+It’s most useful when the resource is only allocated halfway through a test, so you don’t have to spend time in `tearDown` figuring out what does or doesn’t need cleaning up.

+* Additionally, we return self in some methods to enable [method chaining](https://en.wikipedia.org/wiki/Method_chaining)

+TODO: move on to new/personal project

 ---
 * TODO: maybe remove all the amazon tempory instance URLs from ~/.ssh/known_hosts